Naskida15/Naskida15/README.md

 ### 👨‍💻 About me

 - 👀 I’m interested in Web-programming, Data-Science, DevOps
-- 🐍 I’m currently learning Django, Python
+- 🐍 I’m currently learning FastAPI, React
 - 📅 My 2022 Plan: Dive deep into Python, RestApi, FastApi, DevOps 🌚
 - 💬 Fun Fact: If a project is interesting, I can't stop working on it 😂